 Native title recognises, under common law, a set of rights and interests over land or waters where Aboriginal people practised traditional lore and customs prior to European settlement.
 This may include but is not limited to hunting, gathering and fishing.

 Where native title is determined, it sets out procedural rights and/or compensation for future acts that may effect native title.
 A future acts regime provides guidance on the procedures that must be followed to ensure any future acts can be done validly through negotiation with the native title parties.

-Prescribed bodies corporate (PBCs) are corporations that have been formed to represent the Rainforest Aboriginal people who have had determinations of native title on their traditional lands.
+Prescribed bodies corporate (PBCs) are corporations that have been formed to represent the Rainforest Aboriginal Peoples who have had determinations of native title on their traditional lands.
 PBCs become registered native title bodies corporate (RNTBCs) when they are registered with the National Native Title Tribunal.
 They are the first point of contact for native title matters.

 A number of PBCs and RNTBCs are also registered cultural heritage bodies under the Cultural Heritage Act 2003.
 They are the first point of contact for cultural heritage matters.

-You can get in touch with Rainforest Aboriginal people in the Wet Tropics World Heritage Area by contacting the following organisations (current July 2017).
+You can get in touch with Rainforest Aboriginal Peoples in the Wet Tropics World Heritage Area by contacting the following organisations (current July 2017).
 Some organisations have their own websites with contact information, or you can search for their contact details via the Office of the Registrar of Indigenous Corporations.

 There are two land councils that cover the Wet Tropics World Heritage Area:

-Land councils are recognised as native title representative bodies under the Native Title Act 1993 and play an important role in protecting and securing native title interests for Rainforest Aboriginal people.
+Land councils are recognised as native title representative bodies under the Native Title Act 1993 and play an important role in protecting and securing native title interests for Rainforest Aboriginal Peoples.